-Chadwick’s body of work – largely concerned with seating – is substantial, wide-ranging and mostly self-generated: he’s experimented with rotationally moulded plastic, with rigid urethane, with self-skinning foam and with sling suspension.
+Chadwick’s body of work—largely concerned with seating—is substantial, wide-ranging, and mostly self-generated: He’s experimented with rotationally molded plastic, with rigid urethane, with self-skinning foam, and with sling suspension.

 Bill Stumpf sketches demonstrating possible suspension and textile covering with attachment techniques, c.
 1992.

 Chadwick credits his early curiosity with materials to a childhood interest in mechanics, which dovetailed with a UCLA industrial design education informed by professors plucked from the local aeronautics industry.
-The innovations derived from wartime technology factor into Chadwick’s thinking, as well as Herman Miller’s mid-century catalogue: ergonomics (a study first applied to military pilots), fibreglass (derived from the aerospace industry) and moulded plywood (famously explored by Charles and Ray Eames in their wood veneer leg splints).
+The innovations derived from wartime technology factor into Chadwick’s thinking, as well as Herman Miller’s mid-century catalog: ergonomics (a study first applied to military pilots), fiberglass (derived from the aerospace industry), and molded plywood (famously explored by Charles and Ray Eames in their wood veneer leg splints).

-Bob Blaich, former vice president of design at Herman Miller, brought Chadwick onto the Herman Miller roster in the early 1970s precisely for his “deep interest in new materials and processes”.
-The designer’s experiments with injection-moulded foam yielded one of that decade’s most distinctive sofas – a curvy, modular lounge system – and Blaich then paired Chadwick with another design talent, Bill Stumpf, on a brief to rethink the office cubicle.
+Bob Blaich, former vice president of design at Herman Miller, brought Chadwick onto the Herman Miller roster in the early 1970s precisely for his “deep interest in new materials and processes.”
+The designer’s experiments with injection-molded foam yielded one of that decade’s most distinctive sofas—a curvy, modular lounge system—and Blaich then paired Chadwick with another design talent, Bill Stumpf, on a brief to rethink the office cubicle.
 While the resulting system, Buroplan, never came to light, Chadwick and Stumpf’s budding partnership relied on the former’s focus on materials and fabrication, and the latter’s obsession with human ergonomics.

-Chadwick sits in the re-engineered Aeron Onyx that includes up to 1.13 kg of ocean-bound plastic.
+Chadwick sits in the re-engineered Aeron Onyx that includes up to 2.5 lbs of ocean-bound plastic.